Holy Family Church, Gaza

 The Holy Family Church (كنيسة العائلة المقدسة) of Gaza City is the only Catholic church in Gaza, Palestine.
+Construction of the church was completed in 1965.

 The parish includes a school which provides a Christian education to children in Gaza, and it works closely with the nearby religious congregations of the Missionaries of Charity, Servants of the Lord and the Virgin of Matará (SSVM, the female branch of the Religious Family of the Incarnate Word), and the Rosary Sisters.
 The Missionaries of Charity care for the elderly and disabled, and the Rosary Sisters operate a school.
 The community is served by priests from the Institute of the Incarnate Word (the male branch of the Religious Family of the Incarnate Word).

 The church and its school have been attacked multiple times by the Israeli Defense Force since the 2023 outbreak of the Gaza War.
 The attacks have resulted in multiple deaths of Gazan Christians and damage to the church.

 History

-The church was built in the 1960s.
+The church was built in the 1960s, with construction finishing in 1965.
 In 1974, the Latin Patriarchate of Jerusalem founded the Holy Family School, which has over 1,200 students.
 In 2000, the Rosary Sisters founded another school (kindergarten and elementary) which has around 800 students.
 The schools provide education to children regardless of religion, and many local Muslims send their children to the schools.

 From 1995 to 2009, Father Manuel Musallam, a noted Palestinian peace activist, was parish priest of the Holy Family community.
 In 2007, the Rosary Sisters' convent was looted and vandalized by unknown perpetrators.
 When asked about Muslim–Christian relations in Gaza after the attack, Fr.
 Musallam said that relations were excellent, and that Muslims in the community had promised to help repair the damage.

 During the 2014 Gaza War, the parish school and the pastor's office were partially destroyed by an Israeli airstrike aimed at a nearby house.